BlenderVR/manual/manual/components/configuration-file.rst

   2. **Oculus DK2 Debug**: plays the ``.blend`` file in a small window in Oculus DK2 mode.
   3. **Console**: plays the ``.blend`` file in a small window in the computer.

-Besides that we now define the Oculus DK2 library path to be loaded in the system, as well as the plugin users.
+Besides that we now define the Oculus DK2 plugin user.

 A computer can control only a single Oculus, for a multiple Oculus installation you need networked computers as explained in the `Dual Oculus DK2`_ example.